 Once you are confident in your 2D animation skills training, you will want to start searching for jobs and compiling your materials.
 Assuming you haven’t built particularly deep industry connections, the most common way to search for a job is by using a job posting aggregation tool like Glassdoor.com, Indeed.com, or LinkedIn.
 These platforms let users browse hundreds of job openings and apply directly.
 This makes them ideal places to begin a job search, particularly for new 2D Animators searching for entry-level positions.

 These sites can be difficult to navigate for new users, since they are not always the most intuitive in their organization and construction.
-It is easy enough for job seekers to punch 2D Animator in the search bar and this is an essential first step, but it shouldn’t be the last.
-You’ll want to try to search other job titles related to 2D animation to get a broader feel for the kinds of jobs available.
-Then, you’ll want to do a quick survey of all of the job openings posted and create a list of the ones you want to apply for.
-A good set of applications will be tailored to the job opening, so it isn’t likely you can apply to every job.
-In addition, it is worth making a quick check of things like minimum expected requirements or skills to avoid wasting time on jobs you don’t qualify for (it is very rare that throwing a hail mary is a good use of your time and energy).
-Finally, while it may not seem important, look at the job posting date.
-Many of these job search websites are not great about taking down positions that have been filled or that are rolling job postings, so if a job was posted seven months ago, it is likely to have been filled.
-Even a job that was posted six weeks ago may be too old, since these websites vastly increase the candidate pool, you want to be early on in the search process as opposed to coming in after a thousand other people have applied.
+It is easy enough for job seekers to enter "2D Animator" in the search bar, and this is an essential first step, but it shouldn’t be the last.
+You’ll want to search for other job titles related to 2D animation to get a broader understanding of available positions.
+Then, perform a quick survey of the job postings and create a list of positions you want to apply for.
+A good set of applications should be tailored to the specific job opening, so it’s unlikely you’ll be able to apply to every job.
+Additionally, quickly check minimum required qualifications or skills to avoid wasting time; applying to jobs you clearly don’t qualify for rarely makes efficient use of your time and effort.
+Finally, pay attention to the job posting date.
+Many job search websites aren’t great at removing filled or ongoing positions.
+If a job was posted seven months ago, it’s likely filled.
+Even positions posted six weeks ago may already have many applicants; since these websites greatly expand the candidate pool, applying early in the process is crucial.

 Collect Your Job Materials

 Most 2D Animator job openings will require the same basic job materials for consideration.
 These materials include a resume, a cover letter, and a portfolio of sample animations (sometimes called a demo reel).
-These materials will be the first thing a prospective employer sees and will serve as the basis for whether or not your application gets more than a cursory glance.
-In the long term, the demo reel is the most important aspect of your application, but it also takes the most time for a prospective employer to sift through and analyze it.
-Therefore, the resume and the cover letter are necessary for both getting the hiring manager to look at your job materials with interest and guiding them through examining your demo reel.
-This is easily the most challenging part of the job application process, and it is almost assured that you will need help and guidance on this step.
+These materials will be the first things a prospective employer sees and will determine whether your application receives more than a brief glance.
+In the long term, the demo reel is the most important aspect of your application, but it also takes the most time for a prospective employer to analyze.
+Therefore, the resume and cover letter are necessary to capture the hiring manager’s interest and guide them through your demo reel.
+This is easily the most challenging part of the job application process, and it’s highly likely you’ll need help and guidance during this step.

-These materials should also be crafted for the specific job that you will be applying for.
-While it is good to have a generic cover letter and demo reel on hand to build upon, you still want to tailor your materials to the job in question.
-This will require additional work and research on your part, but it will greatly increase your chance of success in the long term.
-It will also help prospective employers set your resume apart from more generic applications since it demonstrates your attentiveness to their position.
+These materials should also be crafted specifically for each job you apply for.
+While it’s helpful to have a generic cover letter and demo reel ready to customize further, you still want to tailor your materials to each particular job.
+This requires additional research and effort, but it will significantly enhance your long-term chances of success.
+It will also help your resume stand out from more generic job applications, as it demonstrates your genuine interest in their position.

 Prepare for an Interview

-Once you’ve submitted your job applications, you must first prepare to engage with hiring managers face-to-face in a job interview.
-This part of the process is among the last ones you’ll need to prepare for, and it isn’t recommended that you put too much effort into this until you know that you’ll be getting an interview.
-It is, however, an important part of the late stages of the application process, so it helps to be aware of what you’ll need to do to succeed at an interview.
-Once you’ve reached this stage, it is recommended that you practice with mock interview questions and you prepare yourself for multiple different kinds of interviews.
-Once you are prepared for this, the job application process is out of your hands, and you can only wait for your preparation to bear fruit.
+Once you’ve submitted your job applications, you’ll need to prepare to engage face-to-face with hiring managers in a job interview.
+This part of the process is among the final stages of preparation, and you shouldn’t invest excessive effort into this step until you secure an interview invitation.
+It is, however, an essential component of the later stages of the application process, so it’s helpful to be aware of what you’ll need to succeed in an interview.
+When you reach this stage, it’s recommended that you practice with mock interview questions and prepare for multiple types of interviews.
+After this preparation, the job application process is beyond your control, and you can only wait to see the outcome of your efforts.

 Learn Business Skills

-An essential part of being a successful freelance 2D Animator is understanding that you are essentially a one-person business and that you need to treat your freelance work like a small business.
-This means that you will need to both handle the logistical aspects of working with clients and negotiating rates for your work, which comes with the added challenge of figuring out what the correct rate to charge for your work happens to be.
-Freelancing will tend to be very networking heavy, since successful freelancers will need to be a stable of clients, and you may need to learn the marketing skills required to treat your own services like a product that needs to be sold.
+An essential part of being a successful freelance 2D Animator is understanding that you are essentially a one-person business and need to treat your freelance work accordingly.
+This means that you must handle the logistical aspects of working with clients and negotiating rates for your work, including determining the appropriate rate to charge.
+Freelancing tends to be networking-heavy since successful freelancers will need to build a stable base of clients.
+Additionally, you may need to learn marketing skills to effectively sell your services.

-Another, less obvious aspect of working as a freelancer is that you’ll need at least a bit of understanding of business law to avoid complex challenges that may arise.
-For example, you’ll need to understand how to properly file tax reports and document your income and business expenses to pay your fair share of taxes without overpaying.
-You’ll also need to know how to go through the proper channels to collect commissions and payments for your work.
-This can be fairly minor for someone who is working as a freelance 2D Animator part-time, but if it is your primary income, it is crucial that you understand how to do things as legitimately as possible.
+Another, fewer obvious aspect of working as a freelancer is that you’ll need at least a basic understanding of business law to avoid complex challenges.
+For example, you’ll need to understand how to properly file tax reports and document your income and business expenses to pay the correct amount of taxes without overpaying.
+You’ll also need to know the proper channels to collect payments for your work.
+This might be minor if freelancing is only part-time, but if it is your primary income, it is crucial to understand how to conduct business legally and responsibly.

 Learn the Skills to Become a 2D Animator at Noble Desktop

-Once you’ve committed to learning the skills necessary to become a 2D Animator, Noble Desktop is available to make that dream a reality through professional skills instruction.
-Noble offers a wide array of 2D animation classes, available in person or online, and all of these classes are taught by expert instructors with years of on-the-job experience.
-This structure means that regardless of how your course is delivered, you’ll receive real-time instruction and be able to ask questions and receive personalized feedback on your work.
-Similarly, no matter whether you take the course in person or online, you’ll benefit from small class sizes and all of the professionalization support options, including one-on-one career mentoring in the career-certificate programs.
-Finally, every Noble class comes with the option for a free retake within one year, meaning that you’ll have the chance to build your portfolio and get even more hands-on experience in preparation for entering the job market.
+Once you’ve committed to learning the skills necessary to become a 2D Animator, Noble Desktop is available to make that dream a reality through professional skills training.
+Noble offers a wide array of 2D animation classes, available in-person or online, and all of these classes are taught by expert instructors with years of on-the-job experience.
+This structure ensures that regardless of how your course is delivered, you’ll receive real-time instruction, ask questions, and get personalized feedback on your work.
+Additionally, whether you take the course in-person or online, you’ll benefit from small class sizes and professional development resources, including one-on-one career mentoring in career-certificate programs.
+Finally, every Noble class comes with the option for a free retake within one year, giving you the chance to build your portfolio and gain additional hands-on experience in preparation for entering the job market.

 Students interested in a career change may consider enrolling in Noble’s Motion Graphics Certificate program.
-This class aims to teach students how to use tools like Adobe After Effects and Premiere Pro to create evocative 2D and 3D animated assets for many practical projects.
-In this class, students will be guided through the process of using After Effects to animate text, photos, and videos, and they will learn how to modify these animations in subtle but perceptible ways slightly.
-Students will also learn how to create animated images using layered Photoshop and Illustrator files (this course does not include instruction in either of these tools, they are prerequisites for taking the course).
+This class aims to teach students how to use tools like Adobe After Effects and Premiere Pro to create evocative 2D and 3D animated assets for practical projects.
+In this class, students will be guided by using After Effects to animate text, photos, and videos, and they will learn how to subtly yet effectively modify these animations.
+Students will also learn how to create animated images using layered Photoshop and Illustrator files (this course does not include instruction in either of these tools, as they are prerequisites for the course).
 Finally, students will learn how to use Premiere Pro to edit their animated assets into video files.
-All this work will culminate in a series of professionalization seminars, including a portfolio-building workshop and a one-on-one mentorship session, intended to prepare students for a career as a 2D or 3D Animator.
+All this work culminates in a series of professional development seminars, including a portfolio-building workshop and a one-on-one mentorship session, intended to prepare students for careers as 2D or 3D Animators.

-Students who aren’t ready to make a significant career shift but do want to learn 2D animation skills may want to consider one of Noble’s many motion graphics bootcamps.
-These classes include the Adobe After Effects Bootcamp, which provides students with guided instruction in the use of After Effects for creating animated digital assets and the Adobe Premiere Pro Bootcamp, which teaches students how to use that program to compile their animated assets into a completed project.
+Students who aren’t ready to make a significant career shift but want to learn 2D animation skills may consider one of Noble’s many motion graphics bootcamps.
+These classes include the Adobe After Effects Bootcamp, which provides students with guided instruction in using After Effects for creating animated digital assets, and the Adobe Premiere Pro Bootcamp, which teaches students how to compile their animated assets into completed projects.
 These courses are excellent starting points for new animators looking to learn the trade.
-However, they don’t provide students with any of the professionalization services offered through Noble’s career certificate programs.
+However, they don’t provide the professional development services offered through Noble’s career certificate programs.

-Finally, students who aren’t sure that they want to start learning 2D animation but are intrigued by the possibility should consult some of Noble’s free training resources to learn more.
-Noble’s Learn 2D Animation page, as well as their Learn After Effects and Learn Premiere Pro page compiles a weird range of articles, free seminars and resources that students can use to help them on their 2D Animation career path.
-Noble also provides prospective 2D Animators with a career information hub to help them decide if a career change is right for them.
+Finally, students who aren’t sure they want to start learning 2D animation but are intrigued by the possibility should consult Noble’s free training resources to learn more.
+Noble’s Learn 2D Animation page, as well as their Learn After Effects and Learn Premiere Pro pages, compile a wide range of articles, seminars, and resources that students can use.